 Press the Channel selection function button to adjust the current MIDI channel.
-When this button is valid, the LCD displays "Channel" and the current channel number.
-The channel can be selected with +/- Button and confirmed by Enter button.
+When this button is valid, the LCD displays the Channel' and the current channel number.
+The channel can be selected with +/- Button or Numeric button and confirmed by Enter button.
 The initial setting is 1, adjusting scale is 1~16.
 The operation steps and LCD displays the following:

-- (1)Press the "Channel" button for one time and the LCD displays "Channel". - (2)Press "+" or "-" button to adjust the keyboard channel, the LCD will display the current keyboard channel on the bottom- left corner. - (3)Press the "Enter" button to confirm and the LCD will display "Done".
+- (1)Press the SHIFT button for one or two times until the LCD displays "Shift ON". - (2)Press the "Channel" button for one or two times until the LCD displays "Channel". - (3)Press "+" or "-" button to adjust the keyboard channel, the LCD will display the current keyboard channel on the bottom- left corner. - (4)Press the "Enter" button to confirm and the LCD will display "Done".

-2.4 CHANGING VOICE AND VOICE BANK 2.4.1 PROGRAM
+2.4 CHANGING VOICE AND VOICE BANK

+2.4.1 PROGRAM

 Press Program button to adjust the voice of current channel.
 When this button is valid, the LCD displays the 'Program' and the current voice number.
-The voice can be adjusted or selected with +/-Button.
+The voice can be adjusted or selected with NUMERIC button or +/-Button.
 The initial setting is 00, adjusting scale is 0~127.
-The operation steps and LCD displays the following: (1)Press the "Program" button for on time and the LCD displays "Program".
+The operation steps and LCD displays the following:

-(2)Press "+" or "-" button to adjust the keyboard program, the LCD will display the current keyboard program on the bottom- left corner.
-Hold "+" or "-" button to change the program speedy.

-(3)Press the "Enter" button to confirm and the LCD will display "Done".
+- (1)Press the SHIFT button for one or two times until the LCD displays "Shift ON". - (2)Press the "Program" button for one or two times until the LCD displays "Program". - (3)Press "+" or "-" button to adjust the keyboard program, the LCD will display the current keyboard program on the bottom- left corner. - (4)Press the "Enter" button to confirm and the LCD will display "Done".